TirthGada/OOPS-notes/README.md

 In this case, he is not allowed to directly access the data of the sales section.
 He will first have to contact some other officer in the sales section and then request him to give the particular data.

+            Encapsulation code

+            class car {
+            int speed;
+            char color;
+            int fuel;
+            int xyz;
+            }

+Encapsulation mainly refers to the property of wrapping up all info like spped , color , fuel capacity and many more inside the the class car

 Two Important  property of Encapsulation

 Data Protection: Encapsulation protects the internal state of an object by keeping its data members private.
 Access to and modification of these data members is restricted to the class’s public methods, ensuring controlled and secure data manipulation.